Test your skills on our all Hosting services and get 15% off!

 30.10.2024

-How to renaming files with mv
+How to rename files with mv

-1. Renaming Files with mv
+1. Renaming files with mv

-Basic Syntax
+Basic syntax

 mv old_filename new_filename